clarisse-lau/data-release-cloud-run/README.md

 Scheduled to run daily at 0400 ET.

 Results from the validation scripts are stored in the `htan-dcc.data_release` Google BigQuery dataset.
-These tables serve as the foundation for generating the final list of releasable HTAN portal files.
+These tables serve as the foundation for generating the final list of releasable HTAN portal files (see: [SOP: Data Release Prep](https://docs.google.com/document/d/1yXwGlCXRM8x8mjC_MQzQDeNzxRl1h5MX3tACfmQIBJ0/edit)).

 ## Requirements
 Requires access to deploy resources in the HTAN Google Cloud Project, `htan-dcc`.
 Please contact an owner of `htan-dcc` to request access (Owners in 2024: Clarisse Lau, Vesteinn Thorsson, William Longabaugh, ISB)